How to deal with heartbreak and rejection

 When I say forgive, I’m not just talking about forgiving him.

-But too often we decide to ignore it.
+But too often we decide to ignore it and end up in a situation we could have avoided.

 That’s why I want you to forgive him for whatever happened, but then also to forgive yourself for: